 3. Homelessness does not only enforce a feeling of isolation, but it can also increase a person’s chances of experiencing drug abuse, as well as physical and mental health problems.

 4. A homeless person is likely to be a victim of theft 47 times more than the general public and 13 times more likely to be a victim of violent crime.

-For more information on our Winter Campaign, or how you can get involved, click here.
+For more information on our Global Winter Campaign, or to find out how you can get involved and volunteer please click here.